 If one follows Abd-ru-shin (1), then through the “Holy Grail”, which has the shape of a bowl, the power is transmitted between the Creator and creation - it actually exists, but remains in the highest at all times intellectual - not earthly - heights.
-At best, images or replicas of this vessel can be found on earth, and it is certainly no coincidence that in many religions vessels, kettles and goblets are the focus of cult.
+On earth, at best, images or replicas of this sacred vessel can be found, and it is certainly no coincidence that in many religions vessels, cauldrons, chalices are the focus of cult.

 The relic kept in Valenzia in the “Chapel of the Holy Grail” is, if not the actual “Holy Grail”, nevertheless an extraordinary surprise.

 This chalice consists of three parts:

 1. The upper part is a bowl made of onyx which, according to archaeologists, was made in the Orient between the 4th century BC and the 1st century AD.
 So it could have come from the possession of a wealthy Jew like Joseph of Arimathia.
 If you turn this bowl, an interesting play of colors emerges, which Chrétien also reports.
 The cup of the sacrament used by Jesus?

 2. a short, difficult to read Cufic-Arabic inscription is carved into the stone pedestal.
 It could not be deciphered yet.
 This detail also fits Wolfram's description of a stone on which an inscription appears from time to time.